martinResearch/puzzleAI/README.md

 maybe we could learn rules using inductive logic programming?(see *artificial inelligence a modern approach*)

-## solving problem with learnt rules
+## Solving the problem with learnt rules
 ### Using google's constraint solver with learnt rules
 Using a tree classifier we encode the tree decision rules as logic expression for each patch and use these to define a Conjunctive Normal Forms (CNF) on the entire set of patches and solve the problem using google's constraint satisfaction solver.